COSC3020/pancake-sort-DojeeDev/README.md

 number of comparisons of pancakes?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

-Asymptotically the average runtime will be $\Theta (n^2)$ as the first loop will take n unit time and the second loop will take n divided by some constant depending on how sorted it is so asymptotically it will also be n.
+The asymptotic runtime in terms of comparisons will be n(n-k).
+The first n is the first outer loop, n-k is the second loop where k is the spaces left over after finding the right spot. $n(n-k) \in \Theta (n^2)$ Since k is a constant.

-In terms of flips it will be $3 \cdot n^2$ since each swap takes 3 calls of the flip function.
-Which will also be $\Theta (n^2)$ as we drop the constant.
+In terms of flips we perform 3 flips for every comparison so the flips will be $3 \cdot n(n-k) \in \Theta (n^2)$ However in practice, we do need to do more flips than comparisons.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.